funnybrum/esp8266-base/README.md

 A tool to automate the data publishing to InfluxDB.
 Requires DB that is not password protected.
 Designed with one main goal - to reduce the WiFi polution.
 Data is collected in in-memory buffer and pushed once the buffer is full or the time for a push has come.

 Several parameters can be configured, but the main one are - push interval, collect interval and InfluxDB address.
 If all of them are valid - the microcontroller will keep the WiFi off while data is being collected on regular intervals.
 Once the time for push has come - WiFi will be turned on, data will be pushed to the InfluxDB and the WiFi will be turned off again.

+# Usage

+Clone the project in the lib/common folder and just use the provided classes.